 For that reason, it can be very helpful to provide the judge with a prehearing brief presenting an explanation of why the applicant should be entitled to benefits and the evidence most supportive of the claim.
 Writing a prehearing brief for an Alpharetta Social Security disability hearing is a task usually assigned to an attorney with experience preparing persuasive written documents for legal proceedings.
 As this brief can play an important role in your SSDI hearing, it is important to work with an experienced professional.

-It is wise to prepare a prehearing brief far enough in advance of the hearing so that it can be part of the applicant’s file at the time the judge begins to review it.
+It is wise to prepare a prehearing brief far enough in advance of the Social Security disability hearing so that it can be part of the applicant’s file at the time the judge begins to review it.
 After all, even the most well-crafted brief would fail to fulfill its intended purpose if the judge never reads it.

 It is also important to note that the word “brief” can be somewhat deceiving.
 While it is wise to state matters in a clear and concise manner, there are many components to be included.
 As such, while a brief should contain material that is to the point, it will not necessarily be short in length.